JAORMX/deet.blog/content/posts/day-3.md

 type = "post"

 +++
 Today we discovered that our little Deet has a strong love for chicken!

 ***

 Milestones today:

-* We discovered that Deet loves chicken.
+* We discovered that Deet reacts very well to chicken.
 * Deet was way more active in the house following chicken pieces.
+* She looked much braver.
+* All the basic needs were ok; food, sleep, water etc.
 * Smiles, smiles, and smiles.

 ***